 Detachment has many meanings, and many applications.
-One definition of detachment is “a state of being lost in thought” which is synonymous with being pensive, reflective and self-aware.
-We’ll focus on self-aware as protection against hurt.
+One definition of detachment is “a state of being lost in thought.”
+Detachment is synonymous with being pensive, reflective and self-aware.
+Here's how being self-aware protects us from getting hurt.

 What Has Happened To Us Now